hajonsoft/hajonsoft-tiger/doc/SIGNUP.md

 `zsh nest <project ID>`

-To signup a new customer (a.k.a Munazim or travel agent), please see this video https://share.vidyard.com/watch/X3B3RdTUC7htQ3Eu91U4P3?
+To signup a new customer (a.k.a Munazim), please see this video https://share.vidyard.com/watch/X3B3RdTUC7htQ3Eu91U4P3?

 ### Steps